dajocarter/frontend-assignment/README.md

 # Timescale Frontend Interview Assignment

 Thank you for taking the time to apply for a front end position at Timescale!
 We are asking applicants to build a small form in React.
 This exercise should take around 3-4 hours to complete at a time of your choosing and should follow the instructions below.
-If you have any questions, feel free to reach out to use and we'll be happy to help.
+If you have any questions, feel free to reach out to us and we'll be happy to help.
 Happy hacking!

 ## Assignment